WSUP’s Book Picks

 W’SUP news would like to thank the Sydney Writer’s Festival team for providing the opportunity to attend events media personnel and for hosting such incredible sessions.
 We hope to continue collaborating in the future and bring these important conversations to Western Sydney University.

-I have been on the WSUP team since April 2022.
-I have completed a Bachelor of Screen Media (Arts and Production) and am currently completing a Master in Marketing.
+Julia Bell has been on the W'SUP team since April 2022.
+Julia has completed a Bachelor of Screen Media (Arts and Production) and is currently completing a Master in Marketing.

 Similar Articles